 The average Teacher attendance rate including medical leave, and illness absences was 98%.

-Throughout 2014, there was 100% retention of full-time Teachers for 2015.
+Throughout 2015, there was 92% retention of full-time Teachers for 2016.
+With One teacher choosing to pursue greener pastures.

 9. Student Attendance and Management of Non-attendance